 Anne has been a nurse researcher and academic at Flinders University, Adelaide; she is now Senior Project Consultant (Health & Care Ministry) for Baptist Care South Australia.

 Anne assisted Elaine Tyrrell to commence the ‘New Zealand Faith Community Nurses Association’ in 2003 and provided the initial training courses developed from her doctoral research.

-Kris Telfer RN: Board Member
+Kris Telfer RN

 I have been a paediatric nurse for 40 years.
 I decided I would be a nurse when I was 6 years old!
 Working in the old Princess Mary Hospital and now Starship Children's Hospital in Auckland.
 Although I am not a Faith Community Nurse, I have been involved with the NZFCNA for a number of years.
 I was attracted to the concept as a way of bringing my faith and nursing together and being able to provide care to the whole person.
 However I felt my role in the association was to be a supporter and helper to the practicing FCNs.
-I am currently a board member and involved with the Auckland region.
+I have been a board member and involved with the Auckland region.
 I am also a spiritual director and love co-leading creative focus days as part of Solace - solace.org.nz.
 I think becoming a spiritual director came out of my search for the answer to a question I had about 10 or so years ago, “How was I, as a Christian nurse different.”
 I realised this was not just related to my nursing but my whole life.
 I’m still not sure I have the answer!